david-gee-the-1st/FitMe/PROG7314-main/README.md

  View Intakes - The user may view all intakes in a display list after being entered.
  Search Intakes - Users may search specific intakes by using the name of the drink/food.
  Track Daily Intakes - The total calories of all intakes gets stored, tracked and then displayed.
+ Exercises - Gives the user a list of exercise that they can make use of.

 #Overview:

  Users register or login to FitMe which will allow them to add daily calorie intakes which is stored into a database and then display for users to view.
 These intakes can then be searched and viewed within the home page and Intake page.
+The user can login using Biometric Authentication, single sign-on (SSO), and via their credentials.
  Users may also view their profile and and setting page.
 On the profile page users may view their profile or go to settings.
- The Settings pages users may go to the differe pages such as Terms and Conditions, Privacy policy, Change Password, Edit Profile and About us.
+ The Settings pages users may go to the different pages such as Terms and Conditions, Privacy policy, Change Password, Edit, Dark mode, Real-time Notifications toggle, and Multi-language support.
+ Profile and About us.
 The Change Password and Edit Profile pages allows users to change the details they originally registered when they created the account.
+The Home page include all the workouts that are available.
+Offline mode allows user to still use the app even if the user does not have an internet connection.

 Prerequisites: